DFI Member Organisation

 The Foundation is a voluntary, not for profit organisation run predominately by parents of children with special needs and professionals who not only work, but have a personal interest in the field.
 The Foundation supports a registered family base of 132 families.
 The aim of the Foundation is to enhance the lives of people with special needs.

 Care Alliance Ireland is the National Network of Voluntary Organisations supporting Family Carers.
-Our vision is that the role of Family Carers is fully recognised and valued by society in Ireland.
+Their vision is that the role of Family Carers is fully recognised and valued by society in Ireland.

-We exist to enhance the quality of life for approximately 274,000 Family Carers in the Republic of Ireland.
-We achieve this by supporting our 85 member organisations in their direct work with Family Carers through the provision of information, developing research and policy in the field, sharing resources, and instigating opportunities for collaboration.
+They exist to enhance the quality of life for approximately 274,000 Family Carers in the Republic of Ireland.
+They achieve this by supporting their 85 member organisations in their direct work with Family Carers through the provision of information, developing research and policy in the field, sharing resources, and instigating opportunities for collaboration.